-James Razsa, Co-founder, Business Director
+James Razsa, Co-founder, CEO

 James brings a passion for worker cooperatives and organizing to the team.
 He hails from Gray, Maine, and has a bachelor’s degree in Community Studies and Economic Justice from the University of California, Santa Cruz.
 His extensive experience in economic justice organizing includes working for Young Workers United, a workers’ center that educates workers and recent immigrants on their rights as employees; the Service Employees International Union (SEIU), as both a political organizer and a community organizer; and Jobs with Justice, where he coordinated campaigns that brought together labor, community, faith, student, and immigrant groups.
 James has also interned for the United States Federation of Worker Cooperatives, where he documented models of worker ownership and developed recommendations for expansion and funding models, as well as for Equal Exchange, one of the largest worker-owned businesses in the United States.
 James until recently was the Director of Campaigns for 350 Massachusetts for a Better Future, a community-led climate justice organization.
 Last but no less important, James has five years experience in the service industry, including work as a barback, dishwasher, bartender, food runner, event staff, and barista, and he has interned with Jason Taggart, Head Brewer of John Harvard’s Brewery and Ale House.